Ebonsignori/asset-tool/README.md

 ## TODO

 - Add Investment and Savings `Asset.TYPE`.
 Default remaining to Savings?
+- Add automatic income tax adjustments using some sort of API?
 - Add tests and CI script to run those tests
 - Make more robust / less hacky